 London — Nice.

 Empty legs on this corridor expire in hours, so we do not publish a listings page.
-We run an alert instead: one email when an aircraft is released, covering every operator we work with on the lane.
+We run an alert instead: one email when an aircraft is released.
+It covers every operator we work with on the lane.

 Pricing reality.